Het spook en de schaduw: Landscape and themes

 According to Haasse, the Alps, which figure frequently in Vestdijk's poetry and prose, represent a type of hell, a place which in all its whiteness and height attracts people and simultaneously rejects them: Haasse notes the similarity with Herman Melville's white whale in Moby-Dick, and the resemblance with the words Alp (German for "nightmare") and Albe (denoting white priestly vestments but also suggesting "elf" or "gnome").
 His epistolary novel De overnachting (1947) has a plot line involving a love triangle in the Alps, his trilogy Symphonie van Victor Slingerland (1957-1959) is likewise partly set in the Austrian Alps, and De arme Heinrich (1958), Een Alpenroman (1961), and Het genadeschot (1964) are also Alpine novels.
 Het spook en de schaduw is set in the Eastern Alps of Tirol, in the Mieminger Chain, renamed "Diedinger chain" in the novel, with the mountain Serles (renamed "Erles") from the Stubai Alps dominating the view.

 Reception

 The novel has received somewhat mixed reviews.
 A contemporary review in the Utrechts Nieuwsblad praised the author for his "marvelous storytelling technique".
 Kralt called it "a virtuoso novel" but unsatisfactory, lacking greatness.
-More recently, in a series reevaluating Vestdijk's work for NRC Handelsblad, Dutch novelist Maarten 't Hart ridiculed the novel as "endless chatter about demons and ghosts", and criticized Vestdijk's style and the appearance of "real" ghosts. 't Hart concludes that the novel (which he thinks might be inspired by William Faulkner's Soldiers' Pay) shows "les defaults de ses qualités", and reserves praise only for the characterization of Hollriegl.
+More recently, in a series reevaluating Vestdijk's work for NRC Handelsblad, Dutch novelist Maarten 't Hart ridiculed the novel as "endless chatter about demons and ghosts", and criticized Vestdijk's style and the appearance of "real" ghosts. 't Hart concludes that the novel (which he thinks might be inspired by William Faulkner's Soldiers' Pay) shows "les defaults de ses qualités", and reserves praise only for the characterization of Höllriegl.